ai-update/chatgpt-prompts/README.md

 🌐 https://openai.com/chatgpt

-🦾 The purpose of this project is to offer a diverse range of prompts that can be used to interact with ChatGPT effectively.

-✅ The prompts are designed to automate the process of generating high-quality responses from ChatGPT; making it easier to acces the full potential of the A.I. model.
+The prompts are designed to automate the process of generating high-quality responses from ChatGPT; making it easier to acces the full potential of the A.I. model.

 🌐 https://casvanvliet.substack.com